khaledserafy/pybarb/README.md

 ### Jupyter notebooks

-Examples of how to use pybarb for various usecases including
+Examples of how to use the Barb API for various usecases. *Note these were written before the development of pybarb.
+It's much easier now!*

 - [A broadcaster example](jupyter_notebooks/a_broadcaster_example.ipynb)
 - [A media agency example](jupyter_notebooks/a_media_agency_example.ipynb)